Skip to main content

 4-18-24 Hawk Falls Schedule

-Deck Construction Ahead for New Hawk Falls Bridge
+Deck Construction This Spring for New Hawk Falls Bridge

-Winter 2024-25 – Structural steel work has been substantially completed, and crews will return in early spring to resume construction of the concrete deck on the new 720-foot Hawk Falls bridge which spans the Mud Run gorge in Carbon County.
+Spring 2025 – With steel components in place prior to a winter work hiatus, crews have returned this spring to resume construction of the superstructure of the new 720-foot Hawk Falls bridge, which spans the Mud Run gorge in Carbon County.

-The northbound half of the smaller bridge over Hickory Run Road (Route 534), situated immediately north of the arch bridge (see below), has also been substantially completed.
+The northbound half of the smaller bridge over Hickory Run Road (Route 534), situated immediately north of the arch bridge, is already substantially completed.

-Pavement at the north end of the work zone – on a new alignment to accommodate the new structures – is in place.
-As bridge work progresses in 2025, the approach pavement on both sides will be completed (see below).
+Pavement at the north end of the work zone – on a new alignment to accommodate the new structures – is in place (see above).
+As bridge work progresses in 2025, the approach pavement on both sides will be completed.

-The arch bridge and approach roadways are expected to be ready for traffic by late spring 2025.
-Northbound Turnpike vehicles will then be shifted onto the new bridge and the northbound side of the adjacent new Hickory Run Road bridge.
+The arch bridge and approach roadways are expected to be ready for traffic by mid-July.
+Northbound Turnpike travelers will then be shifted onto the new bridge and the northbound side of the adjacent new Hickory Run Road bridge (see below).

 After the shift, the contractor will complete work on the southbound half of the Hickory Run structure.
 By late fall 2025, southbound Turnpike traffic will be shifted onto the new structures.